 Lake District Picnic Spots

-With National Picnic Week running from 14 - 23 June, there's no better time to pack up some delicious local treats and head out for an alfresco feast in the stunning Lake District countryside.
-Whether you're staying in one of our Windermere cottages or spending some time in an Ullswater, cottage, here are some of our top picnic spot recommendations.
+July is National Picnic Month, the perfect time to pack up some delicious local treats and head out for an alfresco feast in the stunning Lake District countryside.
+Whether you're staying in one of our Windermere cottages or spending some time in an Ullswater cottage, here are some of our top picnic spot recommendations.

 Windermere Picnic Spots